Lamden/contracting-docs/docs/quickstart/import-submit.md

 If the `'hello_world'` contract now appears in the returned list, you've successfully submitted your first smart contract.
 Congrats!

-*NOTE:* For submitting closures, the name of the contract is automatically taken from the name of the closure. `def my_func():` becomes `my_func` in the smart contract state space, etc.
+*NOTE:* For submitting closures, the name of the contract is automatically taken from the name of the closure. `def my_func():` becomes `my_func` in the smart contract state space, etc. You can override this by passing the `name` argument into `submit`.